nmrf/sadata-user-manual/getting-started-quick-start/edit-and-create-entries.md

 **Batch editing**

+Batch editing is a powerful function of the application as it allows Administrators to update multiple entities in a single move, saving considerable time and effort.

 Batch editing can be carried out in relation to actions, indicators, recommendations and SDG targets, but not categories.
 It allows an Administrator to update multiple entities at once in any of the following ways:

 * Add multiple actions or indicators to a thematic cluster